appsparkler/study/web/seo/sam-dey/class.md

 - ⭐️ Rich Snippet Optimization -
     1. use Google Structured Data Markup Helper to create the rich snippet and then add it to our site.
     1. next, we can check the result on rich-result-test by Google
+- Social media and video
+    - update all data on Instagram, Pinterest, etc. and interconnect social media with our app - it too will show up on the SERP
+    - use YT for creating content
+    - Content should aim to
+        - Educate
+        - Inspire
+        - Entertain